zvalters/home-task/README.md

 The main entry point for this business-form UI is the `<Dashboard />` component.
 It accepts an URL prop that fetches the JSON file containing the markup for the form.
-The project has been built in React using Create React App.</br>
+The project has been built in React using Create React App.
+External libraries for data formating have been used (Numeral.js and Moment.js).</br>
 Example:
 ```
 <Dashboard url={JSON_URL} />